dawsh2/ADMF/README.md

 ## Overview

-ADMF-Trader is a production-grade backtesting and trading system designed for quantitative trading strategy development.
+ADMF-Trader is a backtesting and trading system designed for quantitative trading strategy development.
 It features a robust event-driven architecture, comprehensive risk management, and adaptive strategies that adjust to changing market conditions.

 ### Key Features